TOKILS/e-commerce/README.md

   we will create something similer to this: https://www.livefashionable.com/collections/new-arrivals
 - What problem or pain point does it solve? a.
 Keep it high level without going into too much detail.
 (3-4 sentences is enough)
 - Minimum Viable Product (MVP) definition.
   What is the minimum required for you to present on your demo day?

-## Team members:
+## Team members

 Khaled Tahat (team leader).
 Laith Hayajneh.